quantumhu/testing2.0/understanding_generators.md

 ### Flat Mapping ###

 This is a technique in which the use case is not immediately clear for.
 Sometimes, you want to use a drawn value from a generator (Arbitrary) to create another generator / Arbitrary.
-An example of this is Just know when you want a feature like this, then you __*should*__ use flat mapping.
+Just know when you want a feature like this, then you __*should*__ use flat mapping.

-__Example__: The generator below creates a list of any size, as long as the length of the strings inside are the same length as every other string in the list.
+__Example__: The generator below creates a list of any size, as long as the length of the strings in the list are the same length as every other string in the list.

 ```java
 @Provide